ibm-cloud-docs/speech-to-text/language-create.md

     <td style="text-align:center">String</td>
     <td>
       The name of the language model that is to be customized by the new custom model.
-The interface currently supports only US English and Japanese (GA) and Spanish (beta), so you must specify the name of one of the <code>en-US</code>, <code>es-ES</code>, or
-      <code>ja-JP</code> language models returned by the <code>GET
+Specify one of the supported language models returned by the <code>GET /v1/models</code> method.
-        /v1/models</code> method.
 The new model can be used only with the base model that it customizes.
     </td>
   </tr>
   <tr>